npvisual/coding-ex/QA.md

 ### 1. End-to-end tests

-Using the URL below, provide a few tests that will validate the following areas :
+Using the URLs below, provide some tests that will validate the following areas :
   * authentication
   * landing page
   * Active Sales Pipeline Growth in Revenue Insights